mhalenza/YALF/README.md

 - `clearFormat(LogLevel level)` clears the per-log-level format and returns that log level to the default.

-Custom subclasses should use `std::string formatEntry(EntryMetadata const& meta, LogEntryTimestamp const& timestamp, std::string_view msg)` to turn a log entry into a singular string.
+Custom subclasses should use `std::string formatEntry(EntryMetadata const& meta, std::string_view msg)` to turn a log entry into a singular string.

 ### ConsoleSink
 `ConsoleSink` requires very little configuration (other than what is provided by the base `Filter` and `FormattedStringSink` base classes).